Carl H. Lindner Jr – Short Biography

 His profit-making touch has even extended into professional baseball.
 As co-owner and CEO of the Cincinnati Reds, he boosted his company’s 2006 gains by selling its majority stake in the baseball franchise.

 Lindner had acquired the franchise only in 1999 and made it pay off in just five years.
-The sale gave the company after-tax gains worth $15.3 million for just the first quarter of 2006.
+The sale gave the company after-tax gains worth 15.3 million dollars for just the first quarter of 2006.

-As a result, the company’s net earnings for the quarter hit $101.5 million compared to $62.9 million during the same quarter of the previous year.
+As a result, the company’s net earnings for the quarter hit over 100 million dollars compared to 62.9 million dollars during the same quarter of the previous year.

 The Lindner family patriarch is also a philanthropist, supporting various charities and educational institutions.
 The Lindner family also founded the Cincinnati Hills Christian Academy.
 Lindner also supports the College of Business of the University of Cincinnati via the Carl H. Lindner Honors-PLUS program.